The CFS Service positively encourages patients to read about their condition and ways of managing it and below are some resources you may find useful.

 When you visit your GP, you may find it beneficial to write your difficulties down before your appointment, detailing your symptoms and how they affect you.
 This can help focus the appointment and give the GP the information they need to best help you.
 Alternatively, take a carer or friend with you who can act as your advocate and help express your needs.

-The British Association of CFS/ME (BACME) released a document in 2015 detailing best practice for therapy and symptom management in CFS/ME.
-This is a useful guide for GPs and you may wish to make them aware of it.
+The British Association of CFS/ME (BACME) released a useful guide for GPs and you may wish to make them aware of it.